mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 To r e p e a t ; to make a skill check, a character rolls 2d6 + his Skill to make a skill check, a character rolls 2d6 + his Skill Level + his Characteristic DM + any other DMs, and tries to get 8 or Level + his Characteristic DM + any other DMs, and tries to get 8 or more. more.
 Anything more than this is detail that can be used or not as the group sees fit.

-Examples: Yu r i ( I n t e l l i g e n c e 9 , M e d i c 2 ) i s t r y i n g t o a p p l y fir s t a i d t o a w o u n d e d ally.
+Examples: Yu r i ( I n t e l l i g e n c e 9 , Medic 2 ) i s t r y i n g t o a p p l y fir s t a i d t o a w o u n d e d ally.
 First Aid uses his Intelligence DM of +1, plus his Medic skill level of 2 for a total DM of +3.
 Yuri's player rolls 2d6 and adds 3.
 If the total is 8 or more, then he has successfully applied first aid.

 Kathya (Dexterity 10, Stealth 0), Erik (Dexterity 6, Stealth 2) and Morn (Dexterity 12, no Stealth) are all trying to sneak down a corridor.
 Kathya has a +1 Dexterity DM, and while she gets no DM from only having level zero Stealth, she at least avoids the unskilled penalty.
 Her final total DM is +1; she rolls 2d6+1 and tries to get 8 or more.
 Erik has a Dexterity DM of +0, but has level 2 Stealth.
 His final total DM is +2; he rolls 2d6+2 and tries to get 8 or more.
 Morn is more dexterous than either of his companions, with his Dexterity DM of +2.
 However, he has no Stealth skill at all, and so suffers a –3 DM for being unskilled.
 His final total DM is –1, so he rolls 2d6–1 and tries to get 8 or more.